SAP-samples/teched2025-DA265/exercises/ex2/README.md

 <BR>
 <BR>

+### Step 45: Next month has been automatically set

-### Step 44: No action in this step.
+No action in this step.
 Observe the next month has been selected for you.
 (Screenshot taken in October 2025)

 1. Click on **Date**
 2. Expand **all**